toyokazu/ruby-mqtt-bench/README.md

 - data_size: message size
 - num_msgs: total number of messages sent to a target broker
 - interval: message sending interval
+- time_key: attribute name of time when the message was published

 Message is created in JSON format.
 Because each message has minimum fields, minimum message size can be calculated as follows: